How Maricopa County defeated election disinformation — for now

 Maricopa County, which used to be solidly Republican, has been tilting blue and recent elections were won by razor-thin margins.

-For Supervisor Gates, it's no coincidence this is ground zero for the stop-the-steal movement.
+For Board of Supervisors Chairman Gates, it's no coincidence this is ground zero for the stop-the-steal movement.

 "There are a lot of people out there that have decided to push those lies, push that misinformation in the direction of Maricopa County elections because it is [so] important and a true, if not the swing county in the country," Gates says.